Skip to content

 Glory

-One interesting story that took place in the hotel was the creation of the famous cocktail, the Suffering Bastard, during World War II.
-At the time, the Nazis were doing really well on all their frontlines, and the Allied soldiers in Egypt were equally upset by the Nazis’ advancing and the absence of good alcoholic drinks on the battlefield!
+One interesting story in the hotel was the creation of the famous cocktail, the Suffering Bastard, during World War II.
+At the time, the Nazis were doing well on all their frontlines, and the Allied soldiers in Egypt were equally upset by the Nazis’ advancing and the absence of good alcoholic drinks on the battlefield!
 So, the bartender of the hotel invented that cocktail as a way to support them.

 By that time, in the early 1940s, Shepheard’s Hotel was famous nationwide.
-Even the Nazi general Erwin Rommel, nicknamed the Desert Fox, who was already fighting in the northwest coastal city of al-Alamin, heard of Shepheard’s Hotel and promised to celebrate his victory by drinking champagne in its master suite.
+Even the Nazi general Erwin Rommel nicknamed the Desert Fox, who was already fighting in the northwest coastal city of al-Alamin, heard of Shepheard’s Hotel and promised to celebrate his victory by drinking champagne in its master suite.

 But Rommel was never meant to keep his promise.